 How to Avoid Overdraft Fees in the Future

-Track Your Account Balance
+Track Your Balance

-Maintaining an ongoing awareness of your account balance is the first line of defense in preventing overdraft fees.
-Make a daily habit of checking your account balances through your bank’s mobile banking app or online account.
+Maintaining an ongoing awareness of your available balance is the first line of defense in preventing overdraft fees.
+Make a daily habit of checking your account balances through your bank’s mobile app or online account.
 Consistent tracking can help you understand your spending habits better and ensure you’re never caught off guard by a lower-than-expected balance.

 Turn Off Overdraft Protection